Life After Prostatectomy: Side Effects of Prostate Removal

 Source: Shutterstock

-A radical prostatectomy is a surgery used to treat prostate cancer by removing the prostate, seminal vesicles and their connecting sperm ducts (also known as the vas deferens).
-If you are considering this treatment option for prostate cancer, you may wonder — what will life be like after prostate removal?
+A radical prostatectomy is a surgery used to treat prostate cancer.
+It removes the prostate, seminal vesicles and their connecting sperm ducts (also known as the vas deferens).
+If you are considering this as a treatment, you may wonder — what is life like after prostate removal?
 What are the side effects of prostate removal?

-Here, we summarize the most important things you need to know when it comes to prostatectomy recovery.
-Before deciding on your treatment, you and your doctor should be able to discuss the short-term and long-term changes that come with each possible option.
+Here, we summarize the most important things you need to know about prostatectomy side effects and recovery.
+Before deciding on your treatment, you and your doctor should discuss the short-term and long-term changes that come with each treatment option.

 • Temporary drain placement at your surgical wound

-Used depending on your surgeon’s preference, this device will help to drain blood and other fluids from your wound after your surgery to help prevent infection and speed up wound healing.
+After your surgery, your surgeon may decide to place a tube to help drain the wound.
+This device will help to drain blood and other fluids from the wound, to prevent infection and speed up wound healing.
 If kept after discharge, you will need to drain it regularly until its removal.

 • Temporary catheter placement

-The catheter will aid your urination post surgery, and will need to be well cared for.
-It will likely be left for 7 to 10 days as you recover from your surgery.
+After your surgery, you will likely have a catheter temporarily placed.
+This will allow you to urinate comfortably without interfering with your incision site.
 The tube will pass through your urethra, exit through your penis, and drain your urine into a bag attached to your leg.

-The procedure will remove organs that are critical in producing semen.
-If you wish to have a child that is biologically yours in the future, you should be ready to rely on assistive procedures.
-You may wish to make use of sperm banking beforehand, to ensure you have access to your sperm in the future.
+The prostatectomy surgery will remove organs that are critical in producing semen.
+In the future, be prepared to rely on assistive reproductive procedures to have a child that is biologically yours.
+You may wish to make use of sperm banking beforehand to ensure that you have access to your sperm in the future.

-Referring to difficulty in having and maintaining an erection, erectile dysfunction after prostatectomy is one of the most common prostatectomy side effects.
-Unfortunately, this may interfere with your time in the bedroom.
+One of the most common prostatectomy side effects, erectile dysfunction refers to difficulty in having and maintaining an erection.
+Unfortunately, prostate removal may interfere with your time in the bedroom.

 • Incontinence

-Rest assured, solutions have been developed over the years to help address this issue.
-Pelvic floor muscle exercises are usually the first strategy recommended to strengthen the muscles which control urination, followed by drug treatments and surgical intervention, as a last resort.
+Rest assured, solutions have been studied over the years to help with incontinence recovery.
+Pelvic floor muscle exercises are usually the first strategy recommended to strengthen the muscles which control urination.
+After that, drug treatments may be considered, followed by surgical intervention as a last resort.

 After prostatectomy recovery

 Following a successful prostatectomy, the possibility of recurrence would be around 1 in 5 after five years.
-If recurrence does occur, it can be spotted by regular prostate-specific antigen testing, and then treated with additional chemotherapy, hormonal therapy or radiotherapy as necessary.
+Regular prostate-specific antigen testing can help catch cases of recurrence easily.
+After that, your doctor can still treat recurrence with additional chemotherapy, hormonal therapy or radiotherapy as necessary.

 Share this article: